FRACGP Exam Trove

 Official RACGP resources

 All exam candidates should be familiar with the existence of the official Candidate Handbook, Exam Guide and the RACGP curriculum.
 Since the start of 2016, the RACGP has produced official exam reports, which give valuable insights into what the examiners were looking for.
-These reports are a must-read:
+These reports are a must-read!
+In 2019.1, the college also started producing examiner podcasts (these are large downloads but useful to listen to as they answer specific queries from candidates about the process and format of the exam).

 Run by Raja Devanathan, GP Registrars for FRACGP Prep is a group of >1400 past and present exam candidates.
 It is open to all FRACGP exam candidates, from any region or program.
 It contains case discussions, practice questions and links to useful resources.
 Members can also receive discounts for various exam prep resources.
 The group is secret, so it won’t come up if you search Facebook.
 To access the secret group, send a message to Raja.